-I have over four decades of teaching experience.
+I have decades of teaching experience.
 I hold a masters degree in music education from Boston University.
-I'm an Assistant Professor of Music at Pierce College.
+I am Assistant Professor of Music at Pierce College, Guitar Department.

 Everything!!
 It's fun to see muscians grow.
 I love to watch as people discover that they can, indeed, learn to do things they thought they'd never be able to do!